Wondering what continent is Cuba on?

 9. Can You Speak English In Cuba?

-With the arrival of the internet to the average Cuban around 2019, the internet brings English-speaking youtube and Facebook posts and videos, which helps.
+With the arrival of the internet to the average Cuban around 2019, the internet brought English-speaking YouTube and Facebook posts and videos, which helped.

 Although speaking Spanish isn’t strictly necessary, I will encourage you to learn simple words and basic phrases in order to maximize your experience with the Cuban people.